 This leaves many unanswered questions.
 For example, how much laundry can your hotel laundry service handle?
 How much laundry should you do?
 There are big debates within the industry about these issues, and there is no definitive answer.
 But the following formula will help.

 First, figure out what your wash capacity is.
 One way is to take the total rated capacity – for example, if you have 3-60 lb. washers – that means you have 180 lbs. total wash capacity.
 Then, take your poundage, such as 1,037 (as in the example above), divide it by the wash capacity – 180 lbs. – and – boom – you know you can get it done in 5 hours and 35 minutes, assuming you have the capacity to dry and fold it.
-So starting with the calculation using your total capacity and poundage of laundry and applying an estimate of one load an hour (which can vary greatly and will be a subject of another post), you will have at least a starting point for scheduling.
+So starting with the calculation using your total capacity and poundage of laundry and applying an estimate of one load an hour (which can vary greatly and is discussed in our Hotel Laundry Scheduling post), you will have at least a starting point for scheduling.

 Figuring out PPOH